 Experience Life as a Hawk

 The best way to get a feel for life as a Hawk is to experience Saint Joseph’s for yourself.
-Join a tour, sit in on a class, chat with current students or just wander around our 125-acre campus, which crosses a vibrant Philadelphia neighborhood and sprawling Lower Merion suburbs.
+Follow us on social media, sit in on a class, chat with current students join us on a guided Facebook Live tour or explore the virtual tour of our 125-acre campus, which crosses a vibrant Philadelphia neighborhood and sprawling Lower Merion suburbs.

 Plan Your Visit